Top rated Brokers of the year 2021

 Be sure to read the experiences and reviews of forex and CFD brokers in our forex broker comparison .
 However, we also advise you, if available, to find out more about experience reports with the respective broker via other sources of information.

 If you absolutely want to trade via an ECN broker, read the experiences and reviews of ECN / STP brokers in our ECN / STP broker comparison.

 As helpful as experiences and reviews of Forex and CFD brokers can be, they can be confusing in some cases.

 It can happen that there are several good and bad reviews of a broker.
-This is possible because every trader has different demands on his broker.
+This is possible because every trader has different demands of his/her broker.
 What is okay for one may be insufficient for another.
 In this case, we advise you to read the ratings carefully and ask yourself whether the negative rated points would be detrimental to your trading, or whether you can neglect these points in your trading strategy.

 Some questions you can ask yourself to see how serious or dubious the broker is likely to be are the following: